The Grind Line: Predicting the Next Red Wings Captain

 Track Record of Veteran Investment

-While Abdelkader would not be this writer’s choice for captain, the current front-office will favor selecting Abdelkader over Larkin, given their track record of investing lucrative contracts in veteran leadership.
+While Abdelkader would not be this writer’s choice, the current front-office will favor selecting Abdelkader over Larkin given the track record of investing in veteran leadership with lucrative contracts to prove it.

-Abdelkader is far from being at the same talent-level as Yzerman, Lidstrom or Zetterberg but he has the essentials to be a Red Wing leader in the present.
-His tenure and grit have been rewarded with a sizable contract and term.
+Abdelkader is far from being at the same talent-level as Yzerman, Lidstrom, and Zetterberg but he has the essentials to be a Red Wing leader in the present.
+The tenure and grit have been rewarded with a sizable contract cap hit and term.
 Being a Michigander doesn’t hurt his cause either.

-If Larkin can come into his own and fully evolve into the player that the Red Wings hope he can be in the next two to three years, he may be able to make a case for the captaincy.
-Until Larkin is ready to take on that level of NHL leadership, Abdelkader will become the bridge-captain.
+If Larkin can come into his own and fully evolve into the player that the Red Wings hope he can be in the next two to three years, he may be able to make a case for the captain job.
+Until Larkin is ready to take on that level of NHL leadership, Abdelkader will play the bridge-captain role.